janousy/CPS-DevOps/simulator/README.md

 - Scenario Runner: <https://github.com/carla-simulator/scenario_runner>
 - Scenario Runner Doc: <https://carla-scenariorunner.readthedocs.io/en/latest/>

+# Setup

+A guideline on how to set up Carla including the ScenarioRunner can be found at [CPS-DevOps/simulator/installation.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/installation.md)

 # Autonomous Agent

 The carla repository itself also provides automatic control of vehicles, an initial baseline for the carla challenge (<https://carlachallenge.org/>).
 You will find the initial file at in their [GitHub repository](https://github.com/carla-simulator/carla/tree/master/PythonAPI/examples/automatic_control.py)